College for Professional Studies

 School of Education and Counseling

 Thesis - Open Access

 English Language Learners struggle on a daily basis upon entering United States schools.
 The delivery of ELL content has been addressed on a regular basis; however, the design of ELL curriculum does not receive adequate attention.
 In this project, the author created a Power Point presentation that assists educators with a foundation of origin for ELLs, addresses the need for concentration of ELL curriculum development, reminds the audience of textbook bias, and presents a variety of coteaching models.
 The presentation is designed for elementary educators, although it may be adapted to any level.

 Date of Award

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Rioux, Robyn, "English Language Learners and the Development of the English Language Learner Curriculum" (2009).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 68.